eagle-io/converter/APPROVAL.md

 - confirm class names use `UpperCamelCase`
 - confirm logic is expressed cleanly and reads well

+Changes can be committed, then pushed to the Pull Request with the following command:

+`git push git@github.com:{contributer-username}/converter {local-branch}:{remote-branch}`

 If the pull request is of sufficient quality it can be approved via Intellij or Github; otherwise, feedback can be provided via the pull request comments.

 ## Integrating a converter